imohitmayank/a_lazy_data_science_guide/docs/machine_learning/interview_questions.md

         - Let us understand each of the terms one by one.
 For better understanding, let's take a dog vs cat image classification as an example.
           - **Logits** are the un-normalized output of the model.
 In our cat vs dog example, logits will be, say, `10.1` for cat and `5.6` for dog for an image with cat.
 [Refer this SE question]((https://datascience.stackexchange.com/questions/31041/what-does-logits-in-machine-learning-mean)).
-          - **Soft target**: are normalized logits by applying a [linear function](https://stats.stackexchange.com/questions/163695/non-linearity-before-final-softmax-layer-in-a-convolutional-neural-network).
+          - **Soft target**: are normalized logits by applying a [function](https://stats.stackexchange.com/questions/163695/non-linearity-before-final-softmax-layer-in-a-convolutional-neural-network).
 In our example, if we use softmax to the logits we get `0.99` for cat and `0.1` for dog.
           - **Hard targets**: are the encoding of the soft targets.
 In our example, as the model predicted (here correctly) the image as of cat, the hard targets be `1` for cat and `0` for dog.

         ``` mermaid